 Easy and trustworthy way to book your train or bus tickets is simply by hopping over to this site here!

-Positives of choosing the bus from Hanoi to Sapa option:
+Positives of Choosing the Bus from Hanoi Sapa Option

-- They gave us a bottle of water and small packet of snacks as we were climbing onto the bus.
+They gave us a bottle of water and a small packet of snacks as we were climbing onto the bus.

 The Inside of the Sapa Express bus from Hanoi to Sapa

-Information on the Eco Sapa Express Bus to Sapa
+Key Information on the Eco Sapa Express Bus to Sapa from Hanoi

 - Tickets are around US $20-$25 per person.